 Welcome to arctic.cbl.umces.edu.
 This web site serves as a launching pad to Arctic scientific research at the Chesapeake Biological Laboratory (CBL) of the University of Maryland Center for Environmental Science (UMCES), particularly work of Lee Cooper and Jacqueline Grebmeier.
-Our team at CBL includes faculty research associates Linton Beaven, Christian Johnson, and Stephanie Soques and graduate students Lisa Wilt and Mengjie Zhang.
+Our team at CBL includes faculty research associates Linton Beaven, Christian Johnson, Stephanie Soques, and graduate student Mengjie Zhang.
 Alynne Bayard helps us part-time with mapping our data using geographical information system technology (examples of her work for us and others).
-We also have two Assistant Research Scientists associated with our research group.
-Dr. Monika Kedra, who is visiting for two years from the Institute of Oceanology, Polish Academy of Sciences, provides expertise for arctic invertebrate taxonomic identification.
-A second Assistant Research Scientist, Dr. Dana Biasatti, provides expertise for day-to-day operation of CBL's stable isotope mass spectrometry instrumentation.
-Eva Bailey works with us part-time in support of our new PacMARS project.
-Contact and additional information for all of us is available on the UMCES website (http://www.umces.edu/cbl/)
+We also have an Assistant Research Scientist associated with our research group, Dr. Dana Biasatti, who provides expertise for day-to-day operation of CBL's stable isotope mass spectrometry instrumentation.
+Contact and additional information for all of us is available on the UMCES website (http://www.umces.edu/cbl/).

 Scientific data generated from our projects and our previously funded work are freely available for use by others from the National Science Foundation-funded data archive at the Earth Observation Laboratory of the National Center for Atmospheric Research.
 We are engaged in a continuing effort to make all of our publicly funded, quality-assured research data available in a reasonable period of time.
 Please feel free to contact us if there are needs we can meet.